 Here’s a summary

-- We do not, and a client should not consider, the information provided within Kalibra as medical advice.
-A client must consult a medical practitioner to address any questions a client may have prior to acting upon any information offered by the application.
-The use of Kalibra is a decision solely taken by the client at client’s own risk.
+- We do not, and a Customer should not consider, the information provided within Kalibra as medical advice.
+A Customer must consult a medical practitioner to address any questions the Customer may have before acting upon any information offered by the application.
+The use of Kalibra is a decision solely taken by the Customer at their own risk

-- If you would like to understand more, edit or delete your personal data, you can reach out to us here.
+- If you want to understand more or edit or delete your personal data, you can contact us here.

 TLDR (too long; didn’t read)

-- Client accounts are completely private by default.
+- Customer accounts are completely private by default.

-- A client can add as much or as little data as they want.
+- A customer can add as much or as little data as they want.

-- Clients can delete their accounts and data at any time.
+- Customers can delete their accounts and data at any time.

 - We are very protective of our users’ data and privacy.

-- It is easy to share a client profile with client friends and coaches, but clients don’t have to; the customer can disable data sharing at any time.
+- It is easy to share a Customer Profile with Customer friends and coaches, but Customers don’t have to; the customer can disable data sharing at any time.

 - Information a client posts or syncs may be seen by others depending on client settings.